-Pure aluminium is soft, ductile, corrosion resistant and has a high electrical conductivity.
+Pure aluminium is soft, ductile, and corrosion resistant and has a high electrical conductivity.
 It is widely used for foil and conductor cables, but alloying with other elements is necessary to provide the higher strengths needed for other applications.
-Aluminium is one of the lightest engineering metals, having a strength to weight ratio superior to steel.
+Aluminium is one of the lightest engineering metals, having a strength to weight ratio far superior to steel.

 - Light fittings

 Aluminium has a density around one third that of steel or copper making it one of the lightest commercially available metals.
 The resultant high strength to weight ratio makes it an important structural material allowing increased payloads or fuel savings for transport industries in particular.

 Pure aluminium doesn’t have a high tensile strength.
 However, the addition of alloying elements like manganese, silicon, copper and magnesium can increase the strength properties of aluminium and produce an alloy with properties tailored to particular applications.

 When exposed to air, a layer of aluminium oxide forms almost instantaneously on the surface of aluminium.
 This layer has excellent resistance to corrosion.
 It is fairly resistant to most acids but less resistant to alkalis.

 1000 series aluminium alloys are the purest grades commercially available.

 Aluminium alloy 1050, is the most common grade of Aluminium we come across and is used in a variety of products from Baking to Balustrades.
 Alloy 1050 is known for its excellent corrosion resistance, highly reflective finish and is the most superior alloy in terms of workability.
 It paints and powder coats well but other grades are generally chosen where anodising is required.
 A favourite project of ours involved the perforation of 1050 aluminium panels for the balconies of apartments in the Abbey Area development project.